The Importance of Gut Health

 - Diffuse or localized abdominal pain (contractions, spasms, heartburn etc.)

 - Bloating & gas

-- Changes in digestive transit, such as bouts of constipation or diarrhea, and sometimes both alternately.
+- Changes in digestive transit, such as bouts of constipation or diarrhoea, and sometimes both alternately.

 There are many different conditions related to the digestive system.
-Some may not last long and could be symptomatic to other things – such as constipation and diarrhea.
-However, some are long lasting, life changing and need proper care and support to help manage the condition.
+Some may not last long and could be symptomatic of other things – such as constipation and diarrhoea.
+However, some are long-lasting, life-changing and need proper care and support to help manage the condition.

 Conditions related to poor gut health can be:

 - Changes in brain function

 - Food intolerances (sensitivity to grain and dairy)

 - Foul-smelling excretion

 - Haemorrhoids (Piles)